ichtrojan/nigerian-banks/README.md

 ## Introduction

 This project aims to simplify bank data used by developers for Fintech APIs (Flutterwave and Paystack).
 Paystack uses `bank_code` to process transfers to accounts while Flutterwave uses `bank_slug` for the same operation.
-As an added bonus, bank logos are also returned.
+As a bonus, bank logos are also returned.
 How is this useful? -- can be used to spice up your bank dropdown/list UI, It doesn't have to be boring.

 ## Prerequisites
 * [Go](https://golang.org) installed on your machine